 - Q: On how many occasions have you been qualified by a court to give expert testimony?

 - A: Approximately 20 (civil and criminal).
-Testimony has never been disallowed.
+My testimony has never been disallowed.

 - Q: On how many occasions have you testified as an expert in court or before an arbitrator?